Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Composite Higgs Model

-If the fermions are in some other representation of $SU(5)$, as shown in \cite{Agugliaro:2018vsu}, the coupling between the pNGB's and the SM fermions are generated.
-The interaction Lagrangian in the \emph{fermiophilic} scenario can be written as,
+It is extensively discussed in Ref.~\cite{Agugliaro:2018vsu} that if the fermions are embedded in other representations (such as Adjoint(L)+ Symmetric (R)) of $SU(5)$, the scalar potential receives contributions from both the fermion and gauge loops.
+Hence, interaction Lagrangian in the \emph{fermiophilic} scenario generates couplings between the pNGBs and the SM fermions which can be expressed as,

 where,